Charles Wellesley, 9th Duke of Wellington

-Arthur Charles Valerian Wellesley, 9th Duke of Wellington, 9th Prince of Waterloo, 10th Duke of Ciudad Rodrigo, 9th Duke of Victoria (born 19 August 1945), styled Earl of Mornington between 1945 and 1972 and Marquess of Douro between 1972 and 2014, is a British peer and politician.
-He served as Conservative Member of the European Parliament for Surrey (1979–1984) and Surrey West (1984–1989) and has sat as an excepted hereditary peer in the House of Lords since 2015.
+Arthur Charles Valerian Wellesley, 9th Duke of Wellington, Baron Wellington of Stratfield Saye (born 19 August 1945), styled Earl of Mornington between 1945 and 1972 and Marquess of Douro between 1972 and 2014, is a British peer and politician.
+He served as Conservative Member of the European Parliament for Surrey (1979–1984) and Surrey West (1984–1989).

+Wellington sat as an excepted hereditary peer in the House of Lords from 2015 to 2026, when the coming into force of the House of Lords (Hereditary Peers) Act 2026 excluded him from the chamber.
+Following a brief hiatus, on 1 June 2026 he was created Baron Wellington of Stratfield Saye, a life peerage that enabled his return to the House of Lords.
+As of 2026, he is the only duke sitting in the House of Lords.

 Early life and education

-Wellington was born on 19 August 1945 at H.R.H.
+Arthur Charles Valerian Wellesley was born on 19 August 1945 at H.R.H.
 Princess Christian Hospital in Windsor, Berkshire, the first son of Valerian Wellesley, 8th Duke of Wellington and Diana McConnel.
 He grew up in London and at Stratfield Saye House, his family's estate in Hampshire, and was educated at Ludgrove School, Eton College and Christ Church, Oxford.

 Politics

 Wellington stood as Conservative Party candidate for Islington North in 1974, losing to Labour's incumbent Michael O'Halloran.
 He was a member of Basingstoke Borough Council from 1978 to 1979.
 He subsequently served as Conservative MEP for Surrey from 1979 to 1984, and as Conservative MEP for Surrey West from 1984 to 1989.

 In September 2015, he was elected to a seat in the House of Lords as a Conservative in a by-election following the retirement of Lord Luke.
 On 4 September 2019, he quit the Conservative Party.
 He sat as a "non-affiliated" member of the House of Lords from September 2019 to September 2020.
 Since September 2020 he has sat as a crossbench peer.

 In 2021, he put forward an amendment to the Environment Bill to attempt to reduce pollution from the dumping of sewage in rivers.
 The initial amendment was rejected by MPs, which led to a backlash on social media.
 The Environment Secretary George Eustice proposed making measures a legal duty, but Wellington put forward the amendment again to attempt to ensure changes came into force.